witabop/TMAQuickStart/statement_creation.md

 # Statement Creation

 Statement writing is essential to **TMA TTRPG**.
 Each person will write a statement in a semi-rotating order.
 For example, Player 1 will write one session's statement, then Player 2 the next, and so on.
-Occasionally I will take over statement writing to introduce critical plot threads—but the rotation order will resume unchanged once the I'm done writing those statements.
+Occasionally I will take over statement writing to introduce critical plot threads, but the rotation order will resume unchanged once the I'm done writing those statements.

 ---